naninovel/docs/docs/guide/configuration.md

 Enable Bridging | True | Whether to automatically start the bridging server to communicate with external Naninovel tools: IDE extension, web editor, etc.
 Server Port | 41016 | The network port for the server to listen.
 Change both here and in the external tools in case the default port is occupied by another application.
 Auto Generate Metadata | True | Whether to automatically generate project metadata when Unity editor is started.
+Generate Label Metadata | True | Whether to generate metadata used for script labels autocompletion.
+May take a substantial time when there are a lot of scripts in the project.
 Enable Development Console | True | Whether to enable development console.
 Toggle Console Key | Back Quote | Key used to toggle development console.
 You can also toggle it with a multi (3 or more) touch when using touchscreens.